Virgin Voyages Scarlet Lady: First Impressions

 Virgin Voyages have jettisoned the term ‘cruise’ on many levels.
 This holiday at sea IS a Voyage, it’s an experience it’s not a traditional cruise.
 Yes there are nautical nods on a design team but that’s where it stops.
 So it’s no good comparing Scarlet Lady against other cruise ships or cruise lines.
 Scarlet lady is not a cruise ship.

 The big question.
 Would I holiday on Scarlet Lady myself?
-At the moment, no.
+Yes, Yes Yes.

 BUT…..
 I’ll need to organise some childcare first as Scarlet Lady is an adults-only ship.